guilatrova/latrovacommits-articles/README.md

 ### 🧬 Code Structure

 - High level folder will be year.
-- Every post will have up to 2 lang versions (it can be less or more, it should be flexible).
+- Every post may contain more language versions (it can be less or more, it should be flexible).
-- Every post might contains photos, so it makes sense to keep posts "directory wide".
+- Every post might contains pictures, so it makes sense to keep posts "directory wide".

 So we end up with something like: